BayAreaMetro/zoning/README.md

 * 462655 parcels intersect with more than 1 zoning geometry

 ###Final Output Table/CSV Process
-see source_intersection_zoning.sql for how this was done
+see process/source_intersection_zoning.sql for how this was done

 First, we selected the 1311776 parcels that intersect with one zoning geometry and inserted those into the table.